ctb/titus-blog/src/2016-sourmash-sbt-more.rst

 Working with the index from last week, a few problems emerged:

-* I hadn't done all the microbes, just the bacteria!
+* In my initial index calculation, I'd ignored non-bacterial microbes.
+Conveniently my colleague Dr. Jiarong (Jaron) Guo had already downloaded the viral, archaeal, and protist genomes from NCBI for me.

 * The MinHashes I'd calculated contained only the filenames of the genome assemblies, and didn't contain the name or accession numbers of the microbes.
 This made them really annoying to use.

   (See the new ``--name-from-first`` argument to sourmash compute.)

-* In my initial index calculation, I'd ignored non-bacterial microbes.
-Conveniently my colleague Dr. Jiarong (Jaron) Guo had already downloaded the viral, archaeal, and protist genomes from NCBI for me.

 * We guessed that we wanted more sensitive MinHash sketches for all the things, which would involve re-calculating the sketches with more